openstack/ironic/doc/source/admin/troubleshooting.rst

 One of the major consumers of memory in a host running an ironic-conductor is transformation of disk images using the ``qemu-img`` tool.
-This tool, because the disk images it works with are both compressed and out of linear block order, requires a considerable amount of memory to efficently re-assemble and write-out a disk to a device, or to simply convert the format such as to a ``raw`` image.
+This tool, because the disk images it works with are both compressed and out of linear block order, requires a considerable amount of memory to efficiently re-assemble and write-out a disk to a device, or to simply convert the format such as to a ``raw`` image.